Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 While some best practices will be provided below, ultimately the rules you choose to add to each style guide should be chosen based on which practices work best for your projects and your team.
 Whatever rules you settle on, write them in a style guide so that everyone is following the same rules within and across projects.

+## General good practices

+Before we dive in to particular types of style guides, there are a few things to understand about how computers read names in order to understand the "why" behind some of these practices.

+1. Avoid spaces.
+    - While some applications (like Windows) recognize spaces, command line operations and some operating systems still do not support them so it is best to avoid them all together.
+    - Furthermore, they can often break a URL when shared
+    - The underscore `_` and hyphen `-` are good delimiters to use in place of spaces
+      - It is worth noting that `_` can be difficult to read when file paths are shared in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document).
+2. With the exception of `_` and `-`, avoid special characters.
+    - Examples include but are not limited to `?`, `.`, `*`, `\`, `/`, `+`, `'`, `&`, `"`
+    - Computers assign specific meaning to many of these special characters
+3. There are several existing naming conventions that you can choose to add to your style guide.
+Different naming conventions may work better for different purposes.
+Using these conventions help you to be consistent with both delimeters and capitalization which not only makes your names more human-readable but also allows your computer to read and search names easier.
+    - Pascal case (ScaleSum)
+    - Snake case (scale_sum)
+    - Camel case (scaleSum)
+    - Kebab case (scale-sum)
+    - Train case (Scale-Sum)
+4. Character length matters.
+Computers are unable to read objects that surpass a certain character length.
+This applies to file paths, file names, and variable names.
+Considerations for each type of limit are reviewed below.

 ## Directory structure

 When deciding how to structure your project directories (the organization of your operating systems folders and files), there are several things you want to consider.